bruceblore/BangleApps/README.md

 * choozi: Better UI
   * Buttons to select number should make sense
   * Should be able to spin without physical button
-* Bluetooth widget: Vibrate on disconnect
-* Torch: Max brightness on open
 * Power manager: Low battery alerts

 ## The rest of the README is unmodified